johnpapa/angular-styleguide/README.md

   - **Rule of 1**: Define 1 component per file.

   The following example defines the `app` module and its dependencies, defines a controller, and defines a factory all in the same file.

     ```javascript
     /* avoid */
     angular
       .module('app', ['ngRoute'])
       .controller('SomeController' , SomeController)
-    	.factory('someFactory' , someFactory);
+      .factory('SomeFactory' , SomeFactory);

     function SomeController() { }

-    function someFactory() { }
+    function SomeFactory() { }
     ```

   The same components are now separated into their own files.

     ```javascript
     /* recommended */

     // app.module.js
     angular
       .module('app', ['ngRoute']);
     ```

     ```javascript